Independent financial professionals are on the front lines of a real war

 During the fall 2016 campaign, then-candidate Donald Trump declared, as president, cybersecurity would be an immediate and top priority for his administration.
 In January he appointed Thomas Bossert assistant to the president for homeland security and counterterrorism.
 The newly created position will focus heavily on cybersecurity.
 Bossert’s appointment seems in line with Trump’s aversion to regulation and governmental enforcement efforts.
 Bossert recently said the administration should draft a cyber doctrine that takes into account free market and private competition, and a limited role of government in establishing and enforcing regulations and the rule of law.

 To put it mildly, other issues, both domestic and international, are currently competing for presidential attention.
 But the focus on cybersecurity will most likely remain at the top of the administration’s list of priorities, as national security will depend on it.
 Certainly, it remains a priority for regulatory agencies like SEC and FINRA.
-No matter what the future holds, advisors should take time to review their company’s cybersecurity, adopt a framework for creating a plan tailored to its needs and consult with their broker-dealer on complying with regulatory standards.
+No matter what the future holds, financial professionals should take time to review their company’s cybersecurity, adopt a framework for creating a plan tailored to its needs and consult with their broker-dealer on complying with regulatory standards.

 President Donald Trump signed a cybersecurity executive order on Thursday, May 11, 2017.
 The order focused on three areas of cybersecurity: modernizing the federal IT system, with all 190 federal agencies moving to one centralized IT network and abiding by the NIST Framework; developing a set of policies to protect U.S. consumers on the internet; and having the secretary of Homeland Security report to the president on the vulnerability of the country’s critical infrastructure, which includes the financial sector.